 Slide (Left, Down, Right) (index finger)

-It's very important that you are on and off of the Jump button instantly.
+It is very important that you are on and off of the Jump button instantly.
 It has to be a very quick tap.
-It's the hardest part to learn of the Slide 720.
-The quicker you're on and off of the Up Direction, the better and faster you can slide.
-If you're on the Up too long, you might be sliding back at the same time and muddle up your inputs.
+It is the hardest part to learn of the Slide 720.
+The quicker you are on and off of the Up Direction, the better and faster you can slide.
+If you are on the Up too long, you might be sliding back at the same time and muddle up your inputs.

-It's the exact same motion as the Slide 720, but this time around we need frame perfect sliding and to be on and off that Jump button instantly.
+This is the exact same motion as the Slide 720, but we need frame-perfect sliding.

-If you're going to attempt to learn Standing 720s, be sure to take breaks and stretch your hands.
-I repeat, that this is not for the faint of heart.
+If you are going to attempt to learn Standing 720s, be sure to take breaks and stretch your hands.
+I repeat: This is likely the hardest single motion in fighting games.
+Even as a challenge to get one, it's not for the faint of heart.

-But this is the potential of Hit Box Zangief.
+But I believe in the dream, and I believe in you!
+This is the potential of Hit Box Zangief.